 Performing live is one of the best parts of being a musician.
 You get to connect with your existing fans.
 You get to win over new fans.
 And you get to make money because tour merch sales are no joke.

-Performing First Shows
+Performing Your First Music Shows

-Your first shows will probably be a combination of open mics, playing out of your garage, and other small local venues.
+Your first music shows will probably be a combination of open mics, playing out of your garage, and other small local venues.
 A coffee shop has an open mic?
 Go there.
 Bars have open mic nights?
 Go there.
 Smaller venues just opened up and are looking for bands?
 You get the drill by now.
 Anywhere is your venue for the night when you’re just getting started.

 But don’t be so quick to brush these off as useless!
 These first shows are where you get to experiment and learn how you and the band performs on stage.
 Are you a singer who loves to do witty banter?
 Are you the band that has your dog on stage with you as the mascot?